Country of origin: cambodia

 [i] Do you like China?

-[r] Yes, I love China too.
-China, my ancestors were from there.
-I went to Wenzhou, we have a friend, who is a customer of my husband’s.
-In Wenzhou, we went to….
-There, we were well treated.
-We met someone who… who worked at the police station, as a secretary.
-There, with the car, he asked his driver to take us for a tour.
-In the evening, he served us tea and talked with us.
-He told me, “You’re strong!”
+[r] Yes, I like China too.
+My ancestors were from China.
+I went to Wenzhou, we have a friend there who is a client of my husband’s.
+In Wenzhou, we went to… We were treated well there.
+We met someone who… who worked at the police station as a secretary.
+There, he asked his driver to take us on a tour in the car.
+In the evening, he would serve us tea and chat with us.
+He said to me, ‘You’re strong!’
 He took us for a drive.
-He welcomed us for two weeks.
-He told his driver to take us for a tour.
+He put us up for two weeks.
+He told his driver to take us on a tour.
 With the driver.
-In Shanghai….
-From Shanghai, we went to Wenzhou.
-It was through Shanghai that we entered.
-They told me, “You’re a refugee, how did you get into China?”
-You are a refugee, you do not have French nationality.
+To Shanghai… From Shanghai, we went to Wenzhou.
+We entered through Shanghai.
+They said to me, ‘You’re a refugee, how did you manage to get into China?’
+You’re a refugee, you don’t have French nationality.
 They saw that I had two names.
-A Cambodian name, a Chinese name given by my parents.
-The name with which I enrolled in school.
-I put as a name[Chinese name].
-For the papers, when I want to go to Hong Kong, and Taiwan, I have to use my Chinese name.
-I also use my Cambodian name, in Cambodian writing.
+A Cambodian name, a Chinese name given to me by my parents.
+The name I used to enrol at school.
+I put [Chinese name] as my name.
+For the papers, when I want to go to Hong Kong and Taiwan, I have to use my Chinese name.
+I also use my Cambodian name, in Cambodian script.
 Because I was born in Cambodia.
-They were looking for stories from me.
-“Why do you have two names?
-You’re a refugee, how could you come to China?”
-I said, “I have a passport, why can’t I come in?”
-“How come you can speak Mandarin?”
-I said, “In Cambodia, I learned Chinese.”
-“The Chinese you’re talking about, it sounds like Pekingese.”
-They blocked me for an hour in Shanghai.
-They saw on my passport that I had two names, that I was a refugee, that before the Cambodians, they would not let them enter China.
+They asked me questions.
+‘Why do you have two names?
+You’re a refugee, how did you come to China?’
+I said, “I have a passport, why can’t I enter?” [in Mandarin] “How come you can speak Mandarin?”
+I said, “In Cambodia, I learnt Chinese.” ’The Chinese you speak sounds like Pekingese.’
+They questioned me for an hour in Shanghai.
+They saw on my passport that I had two names, that I was a refugee.
+Before Cambodians, they wouldn’t let them into China.
 I didn’t know that.
-Here, they allowed me to go there, I got a visa.
-They asked me why I had two names, how to answer them?
+Here, they allowed me to go, I got a visa.
+They asked me why I had two names, how could I answer them?
 It was complicated.
-But each time, I met nice people.
+But every time, I met nice people.
 Good people.

-[i] Are you… How can I say, someone lucky?
+[i] Are you… How can I put it, someone lucky?

 [r] Cambodian?

-[i] No….
-Are you lucky?
+[i] No… Are you lucky?

 [r] Ah, lucky?
 Yes, that’s right, I’m lucky.
 Yes.

-[i] Do you think you’re lucky?
+[i] Do you think you are lucky?

-[r] Yes, I’m not afraid to die.
+[r] Yes, I am not afraid of dying.
 I can go anywhere.
-You can leave me anywhere, I’m not afraid to die.
+You can leave me anywhere, I am not afraid of dying.
 Wherever I go, I can manage.
-At the time,[my ex-husband] asked me if I was okay with him picking up the children.
-I said it was not possible.
-“I already lived in two communist countries before I arrived in France.
+At the time, [my ex-husband] asked me if I agreed to him getting the children.
+I said it wasn’t possible.
+‘I already lived in two communist countries before arriving in France.
 I am entitled to benefits for my children.
-Why should I have to make up with you?”
-That is not possible.
-Isn’t that right?
+Why should I reconcile with you?’
+It’s not possible.
+Wasn’t it?
 When it’s broken, it’s broken.
 It’s sad for the children.
-Isn’t that right?
-Now,[my husband] is a nice person, he speaks good French, why should I… I can’t have two husbands.
-“I didn’t go to school much, I don’t express myself as well, but I have good sense.
+Wasn’t it?
+Now, [my husband] is a nice person, he speaks French well, why should I… I can’t have two husbands.
+‘I didn’t go to school much, I express myself less well, but I have common sense.
 I don’t want to talk about it anymore.
-I don’t want to continue the discussion.”
-That’s not how life works.
-Isn’t that right?
-“You were engaged and you applied together.
+I don’t want to continue the discussion.’
+Life doesn’t work like that.
+Does it?
+“You were engaged and you did your paperwork together.
 When I arrived, you were getting married.
 Why keep in touch?”
-Isn’t that right?
-It is better to suffer all at once, rather than to make the suffering last.
-I have decided….
-With these two children… four children… five children.
-The tallest of the children, his parents didn’t come.
-I left it so that it could be taken care of by a structure….
-It’s in Cambodian.
-It was a reception structure for refugees.
-There was a family… He moved to live with a foster family.
+Isn’t it better to suffer all at once than to prolong the suffering?
+I have decided… With these two children… four children… five children.
+The oldest of the children, his parents didn’t come.
+I left him so that he could be taken care of by a structure… It’s in Cambodian.
+It was a reception centre for refugees.
+There was a family… He went to live with a foster family.
 I already had four children, I had no choice but to keep one more.
-In Vietnam, he had learned French.
-I took him to a foster home.
-So that he could live at home.
+He had learnt French in Vietnam.
+I took him to a host family.
+So that he could live with them.
 And I had these four children, they were at home with my mother.
-He was taller, I let him live with a French family.
-So that he can quickly learn French.
-And they were lawyers, they could help him.
+He was older, so I let him live with a French family.
+So that he could learn French quickly.
+And they were lawyers, so they could help him.

 [i] How?